 Compass Hospital Quality Improvement Contract (HQIC)

-This program is the fourth CMS led hospital quality improvement program since 2012.
-IHC and its partner organizations led hospitals through the CMS Hospital Engagement Network (HEN 1.0 and 2.0) and most recently the CMS Hospital Improvement and Innovation Network (HIIN), supporting hospital efforts to increase patient safety and improve quality of care.
-With progressive engagement and increasing momentum the Compass HQIC network has achieved extraordinary results.
-These results are reflected in the 2020 Hospital Impact Report (PDF).
+This program was the fourth CMS led hospital quality improvement program since 2012.
+IHC and its partner organizations led hospitals through the CMS Hospital Engagement Network (HEN 1.0 and 2.0), and the CMS Hospital Improvement and Innovation Network (HIIN), supporting hospital efforts to increase patient safety and improve quality of care.
+With progressive engagement and increasing momentum the Compass HQIC network has achieved extraordinary results in all four programs.
+These results are reflected in the

 Core Topics

-- Adverse drug events (opioid safety, anticoagulation safety and glycemic management)
+• Adverse Drug Events (opioid safety, anticoagulation safety and glycemic management)

-- Clostridioides difficile
+• Clostridioides difficile

-- Readmissions
+• Readmissions

 Additional Areas of Focus

-- Falls
+• Falls

 Cross-Cutting Priorities

-- Telehealth
+• Telehealth

 Guiding Themes